CloudifySource/cloudify-recipes/apps/cognos/README.md

 Synopsis
 --------

-This folder contains a services recipes for Cognos 10.2.1.
+This folder contains a recipe for Cognos 10.2.1.